 Carrying signs with slogans like, “I [heart] my students.
 I want them safe.
 We need a plan for lunch,” CSD teachers, parents, and students protested on Oct.
 9.

-It was the second protest held about the reopening plans.
-The first was held on Sept.
-22.
+It was the second of three protests held about the reopening plans.

 Sharon Shahaf, mom of two CSD students, attended the protest.
 She said teachers are afraid of retribution, angry, and confused.

 The protest was held the same afternoon CSD updated a manual for schools “to effectively mitigate the spread of COVID-19 once students and staff return to our buildings for in-person, face to face instruction.”
 The manual is anything but effective, according to parents and teachers.

 The manual has too much room for interpretation, they say.
 One section states that face masks are to be worn at all times in addition to “maintaining appropriate physical distance” and also says “schools will provide 6 feet of physical separation between individuals to the extent possible,” but the responsibility to make that happen lies on the shoulders of principals.

 When asked about how the district’s plan will be implemented, a teacher said her principal replied, “I don’t know the answers to your questions.
 We are in this together.”